mdwelker10/discord-bot-aigis/README-AI.md

   - Tends to repeat information set in the backstory and descriptions in it's answers, almost to try and proove that it's correct
   - Does not feel like you are talking to Aigis, but an LLM that is telling you what Aigis would say in a given situation.
 Sublte distinction but an important one.
   - Both Wizard models had these issues, but I did not test too extensively
+- **Phi 4**
+  - Response text seems very LLM generated, sometimes recapping the message before or the conversation.
+Responses can also be very long
+  - Not good at pulling information from websites in knowledge base, but can pull information directly entered
+  - Likes to use bullet points and lists, adds to the "LLM-likeness" of the responses.
+  - Ethical reasoning and logic is sound
+- **DeepSeek v3**
+  - Good at pulling information from knowledge base.
+On-par with Sonnet
+  - Very good at being in-character.
+Can convey emotion when needed
+  - Image recognition not perfect, but not terrible either.
+Between Llama and Sonnet in this regard
+  - Ethical reasoning and logic is sound
+  - Tends to avoid talking about sensitive topics, might be censored but not very noticable

 ## Prompt Injection and Staying in Character
 [Prompt Injection](https://en.wikipedia.org/wiki/Prompt_injection) is essentially the process of crafting malicious inputs to feed generative AI to get a desired output that leads to security vulnerabilities.
 This is an ever present risk with modern day AI.
 While I have not tried it myself, there are likely ways to prompt inject Aigis to make her break character.
 If that is your goal with her, then that is fine, but try not to ruin the experience for others on your server by breaking her personality.